 It is also known as the Locomotor system.
 The musculoskeletal system serves the function of structural support and locomotion.
 It consists of different units each serving a unique function.

 The name musculoskeletal system implies muscles and skeleton.
-These and many other structures together constitute musculoskeletal system.
+These and many other structures together constitute the musculoskeletal system.

 Bones function to support the framework and provide adequate protection to underlying organs.
 Bones articulate with each other to provide effective motion.

 The ends of bone that articulate with each other are specialized structures called joints.
-Joints provide range of motion to the bones.
+Joints provide a range of motion to the bones.
 Type of joint would determine the range that a bone would be moved.

-Range of motion is the span that a bone makes in movements.
+The range of motion is the span that a bone makes in movements.
 This is calculated in different planes.

 Ligaments are structures that span joints and connect one bone to another.
-For example at knee joint, which is formed between tibia and femur, many ligaments cross from either bone to insert into other.
+For example at the knee joint, which is formed between tibia and femur, many ligaments cross from either bone to insert into other.

-Basic function of ligaments is to provide stability to joint.
+The basic function of ligaments is to provide stability to joint.
 They prevent joints from wobbling and giving away under pressure.
 Injury to ligaments frequently results in instability of joints.